ch-shin/ch-shin.github.io/index.md

 layout: default
 ---

 I am a third year PhD student in Computer Science at University of Wisconsin-Madison.
 My current research interests lie in the field of machine learning and data science.
 Specifically, I am working on weak supervision and data-centric AI under the supervision of [Prof. Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
 Occasionally I contritube to ML for sustainability, including NILM (Non-intrusive Load Monitoring) and solar power forecasting.
+I am also interested in causal inference, as a tool to study sustainability issues.

 ### Education